cangirhabil/MedicalChatBot/README.md

 - **Pinecone**: Vector database
 - **Flask-CORS**: Cross-origin support

-## ⚠️ Önemli Notlar
+## ⚠️ Important Notes

-- Bu AI asistan sadece bilgi amaçlıdır
+- This AI assistant is for informational purposes only
-- Acil durumlar için mutlaka bir sağlık uzmanına başvurun
+- For emergencies, please consult a healthcare professional
-- API anahtarlarınızı güvende tutun
+- Keep your API keys secure

-## 🤝 Katkıda Bulunma
+## 🤝 Contributing

-1. Fork yapın
+1. Fork the project
-2. Feature branch oluşturun (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit yapın (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push yapın (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Pull Request açın
+5. Open a Pull Request

 ## 📝 Lisans